Thursday, April 18, 2024

 In the following notes I am only going to list stocks showing as cheap using the historical high dividend yields (P/Hi) and historical median dividend yields (P/Med).

 I follow 21 stocks in the Consumer Discretionary category.
-Two of these stocks (10%) are showing as cheap by the historically high dividend yield.
-They are Canadian Tire Corp (TSX-CTC.A, OTC-CDNAF), and High Liner Foods (TSX-HLF, OTC-HLNFF).
-There is no change from last month.
+One of these stocks (5%) are showing as cheap by the historically high dividend yield.
+It is Canadian Tire Corp (TSX-CTC.A, OTC-CDNAF).
+High Liner Foods (TSX-HLF, OTC-HLNFF) has been deleted from this list.

 Twelve (57%) of Consumer Discretionary are showing cheap by historical median dividend yield.
 They are BRP Inc (TSX-DOO, NASDAQ-DOOO), Canadian Tire Corp (TSX-CTC.A, OTC-CDNAF), Goodfellow Inc (TSX-GDL, OTC-GFELF), High Liner Foods (TSX-HLF, OTC-HLNFF), Keg Royalties Income Fund, (TSX-KEG.UN, OTC-KRIUF), Leon's Furniture (TSX-LNF, OTC-LEFUF), Linamar Corporation (TSX-LNR, OTC-LIMAF) Magna International Inc. (TSX-MG, NYSE-MGA), Molson Coors Canada (TSX-TPX.B, NYSE-TAP), Richelieu Hardware Ltd (TSX-RCH, OTC-RHUHF), Sleep Country Canada Holdings Inc (TSX-ZZZ, OTC-SCCAF) and Stingray Digital Group Inc (TSX-RAY.A).
 There is no change from last month.

-I follow Six Health Care stocks.
-Two of these stocks (33%) are showing as cheap by the historically high dividend yield.
-They are Medtronic PCL (NYSE-MDT), Neighbourly Pharmacy Inc (TSX-NBLY, OTC-NBLYF).
-There is no change from last month.
+I follow Five Health Care stocks.
+One of these stocks (20%) is showing as cheap by the historically high dividend yield.
+It is Medtronic PCL (NYSE-MDT).
+Neighbourly Pharmacy Inc (TSX-NBLY, OTC-NBLYF) has been taken off this list because it was bought out last month.

 I follow 9 Energy stocks.
 No stock (0%) is showing as cheap by the historical high dividend yield.
 There is no change from last month.